Summary

 Standard SVM is inherently binary, but two strategies extend it to multi-class problems:

-Deep SVDD: Neural Network Meets OCSVM
+Deep SVDD: Neural Networks and OCSVM

 OCSVM Alternatives: Isolation Forest and LOF